MestreLion/pylitaire/README.md

 	sudo apt-get install python python-{pygame,cairo,rsvg,imaging}

-*Note on Python 3 support: while the game itself is easily ported to Python 3, the dependencies are not.
-The recent Pygame port to Python 3 is still buggy and not yet packaged in many distros, including Ubuntu.
-Also both Pycairo and pyrsvg are not available to Python 3, only their `gir` bindings.
-PIL does not support Python 3 at all.
-Pillow does, but it was not backported to older releases like Ubuntu 12.04.
-Bottomline: Python 2 it is :)*
+*Note on Python 3 support: On the way!
+While the game itself is easily ported to Python 3, the dependencies are not.
+Original PIL is dead, Pillow must be used; Pygame, Pycairo and Pillow were only recently ported to Python 3, which _might_ require code adjustments.
+Pyrsvg is dead even in Python 2, and must be replaced with its GObject introspection counterpart `gir1.2-rsvg-2.0`, which _surely_ requires changes.
+Bottomline: Python 2 it is... for now. :)*

 Install and usage